-- Shelter belts are to be a minimum width of 15m. - When undertaking revegetation within the riparian zone, the vegetation buffer on each bank must be at least 15m wide.
-Recommended width is 30m.
-Preference will be given to wider riparian zones. - Revegetation sites on private land must be fenced to exclude stock.
+- Shelter belts are to be a minimum width of 15m. - When undertaking revegetation within the riparian zone, the vegetation buffer on each bank must be at least 15m wide from the high water mark.
+Required width is 30m minimum.
+Preference will be given to wider riparian zones. - Revegetation sites on private land must be fenced to exclude stock, whether or not stock is currently being run on the property.